 Captain Hikaru Sulu: *Fly her apart then!*

-General Chang: Ahh... parting is such sweet sorrow.
-Don't we hear the chimes at midnight?
+General Chang: Well, most kind... parting is such sweet sorrow.
+Captain, have we not heard the chimes at midnight?

 Captain Spock: Hardly conclusive, Mr. Scott, since Klingons have no tear ducts.

 Captain James T. Kirk: Mr. Scott?

 Captain Montgomery 'Scotty' Scott: [over intercom] Aye, sir?

 Captain James T. Kirk: Did you find the engine room?

 Captain Montgomery 'Scotty' Scott: Right where I left it, sir!